Malverne, New York: Government

-The mayor appoints a deputy mayor to act in his/her absence.
-She/he also appoints liaisons and/or commissioners to each department in the village.
+The mayor appoints a deputy mayor to act in their absence.
+They also appoint liaisons and/or commissioners to each department in the village.
 The office of mayor was originally called president.

-Malverne considered a "full service" municipality with nearly all government services provided by the village itself.
+Malverne is a "full service" municipality with nearly all government services provided by the village itself.
 The Village hosts its own Police Department, Volunteer Fire Department (Norwood Hook, Ladder & Hose Company), Volunteer Ambulance Corps, Police Reserve, Department of Public Works, Emergency Management Commission, Public Library, Youth Board, and village television station – MalverneTV.

 Safety record

 Recent studies have found that Malverne is considered to be one of the safest communities in both the state and country.
 A report based on 2012 statistics place the village the second-safest in New York, behind only Briarcliff Manor.

 Finances

 In 2009, Standard & Poor's gave Malverne an AA+ credit bond rating, one of the highest ratings the financial institution gives out.

+Education

+Part of Malverne is in Malverne Union Free School District.
+Another part is in Valley Stream Union Free School District 13 and Valley Stream Central High School District.